Back To Search Results

 Epidemiology

 Glomangiomas are responsible for 1.6% to 2.0% of soft skin tumors and 20% of all glomus tumors.
 Plaque-like glomangiomas are very rare, with only 4 cases reported so far.
 It is more predominant in the male gender.
 About one-third of the patients present before the age of 20.[8][13][14]
 10% of cases are of the disseminated type.[10]
+The most common reason for referral among vascular anomalies is venous malformations.[15]

 Histopathology

 These lesions are distinguishable by glomus cells surrounded by enlarged, dilated vein-like tubes.
 Glomus cells are poorly differentiated smooth muscle cells.
-They stain positive for vimentin, calponin, and SMC alfa-actin.
+They stain positive for vimentin, calponin, and SMC alpha-actin.
 They are negative for S-100, von Willebrand factor, and desmin.[1][7]

 History and Physical